Must See TV: Decline and end of first run (2000–2006)

-NBC recovered the following season, when the network rose again to first place, and Friends finally hit number one for the first time during its eighth season at the end of the 2001–02 season, where the network premiered a new show on Thursdays, Inside Schwartz, which despite being ranked 16th on the Nielsen ratings, the show was canceled as network executives believed that the valuable time slot could get higher ratings; that time slot was filled with a new series, Leap of Faith, which aired for six episodes, and finally NBC simply aired repeat episodes of Friends, which had higher ratings than either Inside Schwartz or Leap of Faith.
-In addition to Frasier on Tuesdays, a new show debuted that night following that show: Scrubs, earning critical acclaim, with many critics praising its cast, characters, and humor (especially J.D.'s fantasy sequences).
+NBC recovered the following season, when the network rose again to first place, and Friends finally hit number one for the first time during its eighth season at the end of the 2001–02 season, where the network premiered a new show on Thursdays, Inside Schwartz, which despite being ranked 16th on the Nielsen ratings, the show was canceled as network executives believed that the valuable time slot could get higher ratings; that time slot was filled with a new series, Leap of Faith, which aired for six episodes and ended at 9th on ratings, and finally NBC simply aired repeat episodes of Friends, which had higher ratings than either Inside Schwartz or Leap of Faith.
+In addition to Frasier on Tuesdays, as well as several short-lived sitcoms such as Watching Ellie –a starring vehicle for Julia Louis-Dreyfus after Seinfeld–, a new show debuted that night following that show: Scrubs, starring Zach Braff, which follows the lives of employees at a teaching hospital, earning critical acclaim, with many critics praising its cast, characters, and humor (especially the fantasy sequences of the central character, John "J.D."
+Dorian, played by Braff), and being nominated for a variety of different awards, including 17 Emmy Awards (with two wins).

 For the 2002–03 season, Friends, ER and Will & Grace continued to perform strong on Thursdays, with Scrubs and the new sitcom Good Morning, Miami joining the night; with the latter series struggling in the ratings when compared to its fellow sitcoms in the lineup, yet it ranked at 23rd on the Nielsen ratings.
 However, the continued success of Survivor and CSI (which became the number-one rated show for that season), and the addition of Without a Trace to the lineup, were enough for CBS to dethrone NBC's Thursday lineup, becoming the most-watched network on that night.
 The same fate goes to Tuesday nights, as ratings for Frasier began to decline considerably, and Just Shoot Me! after being moved to that night to compete with Fox's powerhouse American Idol, and then moved to Saturday nights, was enough for NBC to cancel the show after seven seasons, dropping dramatically from 20th to 107th for its final season.
 During the spring of 2003, several game shows joined NBC Tuesday night lineup, such as Let's Make a Deal, Last Comic Standing and Dog Eat Dog, meaning that for the first time since 1993, NBC began to promote Tuesday evenings in a standard fashion, no longer having a two-hour comedy block on that night through the entire season.